 IMPORTANT: You must take the test using Firefox or Chrome.
 Other browsers are not supported.
 In order to receive the results, you need to complete the test.
 Make sure to save your recording (last part of the test) and to navigate to the last page.

 YES, if you wish to enroll in an FSL or FRE course for the first time.
 The test is mandatory for all students who have not already taken a language course in the Department of French.
 According to your test results, the Department will determine the level of your language skill.

-NO, if you have no knowledge of French.
+DO NOT TAKE THIS TEST IF YOU HAVE NEVER STUDIED FRENCH BEFORE!
 In this case you should enroll directly in FSL100H.
 The Department reserves the right to review your placement during the first weeks of your course if in doubt about your level of competency in French.

 NO, if you have already taken an FSL course in the Department of French.
 In this case, you may enroll directly in the higher-level FSL course.

 You will receive no adjustment to your fees if you must withdraw from a course for failing to have the necessary prerequisites or for not following the placement test recommendation.
 This decision may not be appealed.

 Because it is the only way to make sure that you enroll in the course that suits you best.
 The placement test is designed to assess accurately your linguistic skills and your background in French.
 It will place you in an FSL course that maximizes your chances of really improving your competence in French.
 This course should be neither too difficult (you don't want to feel overwhelmed by the difficulty or overburdened by the workload in the course) nor too easy for you (you don't want to feel that you are not learning much and that you are not making any progress).

 When and how should I take the test?